emacs-exordium/exordium/README.md

 The function `rtags-diagnostics` bound to <kbd>C-c r D</kbd> starts an async process to receive compilation warnings and errors from rdm.
-They are displayed into diagnostics buffer which works with flymake to put highlighting on code with warnings and errors.
+They are displayed into diagnostics buffer which works with Flymake to put highlighting on code with warnings and errors.
 By default Powerline displays the name of the buffer in green if the project compiles and in red if there are errors: